constructores-destructores-en-cpp

 A constructor is a special function member of a class that is automatically invoked when an object of that class is created.

-Their main purpose is to initialize the class members and perform any necessary setup to ensure that objects begin in a valid state.
+Their main purpose is to initialize the class members and perform any necessary configuration to ensure that objects start in a valid state.

 Constructor Syntax

-The basic syntax of a constructor is simply the name of the class itself.
+The basic syntax of a constructor is simply the class name itself.
 For example, this is how we can define a constructor without parameters.

 class MyClass {